You laugh at people who don’t know how to drive in the snow. And you just can’t drive 55.

 Wisconsin is the eighth cheapest state for car insurance.
 However, just because the average policy is pretty cheap, that doesn’t mean everyone pays low rates.
 Car insurance costs vary because every company calculates them differently.
 If you’re young, single or male; or if you have not-so-great credit or some past violations on your driving record, you may pay more.
 If you live in Milwaukee, auto insurance may be more expensive than if you live in La Crosse.

 This means the only sure way to find the cheap Wisconsin car insurance rates for you is to compare customized quotes.

-3. Should I Buy Full Coverage Insurance in Wisconsin?
+Do I Need Full Coverage When Driving in Wisconsin?